-- 18.4.6.4 The business of the Standards Committee meeting will be limited to considering the investigation report and the Monitoring Officer's recommendations (if any) and to making an initial determination either: - that there is no evidence of any failure to comply with the Code of Conduct; or - (b) that the Member should be given the opportunity to make representations, either orally or in writing in respect of the findings of the investigation and any allegation that he or she has failed, or may have failed, to comply with the Code of Conduct.
+- produced by the Monitoring Officer, the Standards Officer or some other suitably qualified person will advise the Standards Committee. - 18.4.6.4 The business of the Standards Committee meeting will be limited to considering the investigation report and the Monitoring Officer's recommendations (if any) and to making an initial determination either: - (a) that there is no evidence of any failure to comply with the Code of Conduct; or - (b) that the Member should be given the opportunity to make representations, either orally or in writing in respect of the findings of the investigation and any allegation that he or she has failed, or may have failed, to comply with the Code of Conduct.